Transfer Learning (Il)liquidity: Introduction

 We contribute to the literature in two ways.
 First, from a modelling perspective, our work contributes to a novel nonparametric approach to estimate the RND of illiquid option prices.
 Specifically, the combination of deep learning and transfer learning theory to address illiquidity is an approach new to the literature.
 We fit the implied volatility curve through Deep-LSE.
 Then, we use transfer learning to address the challenge of irregular, discrete, and illiquid quotes.
 The model learns on a liquid proxy and transfers the knowledge to the illiquid options market.
 We, thus, enrich the recent literature on nonparametric risk-neutral density estimation (\cite{dalderop2020nonparametric}, \cite{almeida2023nonparametric}, \cite{qu2025estimating}) by introducing a novel deep-learning model that is specifically constructed for illiquid markets, rather than relying on methods developed for liquid conditions.
 Overall, the Deep Log-Sum-Exp Neural Network is a novel machine learning algorithm for regression tasks.
 It builds on the individual strengths of the Input Convex Neural Network (\cite{amos2017input}) and the Log-Sum-Exp class of functions (\cite{calafiore2019log}) to obtain a final model that ensures convexity and a deep, multilayer, Neural Network architecture.
 The latter is a crucial characteristic during the transfer learning phase where a deep architecture helps to embed knowledge and makes the transfer more effective.

-Second, on theoretical grounds, we prove convexity in inputs, which is a crucial feature to interpolate implied volatilities.
-This property becomes critical in illiquid market conditions, where the lack of dense quotes and of reliable prior information on the volatility surface would otherwise leave the interpolation problem insufficiently constrained.
+Second, on theoretical grounds, we prove that the estimator guarantees convexity in inputs, which is a crucial feature to interpolate implied volatilities.
+This characteristic becomes crucial in illiquid market conditions, where the interpolation of the implied volatility function would otherwise be inadequately constrained due to the absence of dense market option quotes.
 We obtain analytical bounds that link the Deep-LSE model with the max-affine class function, which allows us to prove the Universal Approximation theorem for the Deep-LSE.
 This result establishes that the Deep-LSE architecture is expressive enough to approximate the implied volatility curve while preserving the convex structure required for stable fitting and interpolation even in conditions of extreme illiquidity.
 In addition, we prove the consistency of the estimator.

 The rest of the paper is organized as follows.
 In Section \ref{section_dnn_tl}, we present the methodology of transfer and deep learning to estimate the RND in illiquid markets.
 We show in Section \ref{theoretical_framework} the theoretical framework of the Deep Log-Sum-Exp Neural Network, and its theoretical properties.
 In Section \ref{simulation_section}, we perform a Monte Carlo simulation analysis to evaluate our framework.
 Specifically, we simulate the Bates model and emulate the condition of an illiquid market.
 Then, we estimate the Deep-LSE model and perform transfer learning to fit it on illiquid strikes, and compare the result with quadratic splines.
 In Section \ref{empa_section}, we apply our framework to SPX option data to highlight the benefits of the method in illiquid market conditions.